subjut/scantailor/packaging/windows/readme.en.txt

    Where to build the binaries: C:\build\scantailor-build

    Click "Configure", then "Generate", just like on step 5.

+	 Note: With Qt 5.9, there is an error in the cmake configure step where the path to win32-msvc is garbled, if Qt is build from source.
+This has to be manually corrected in the file
+	 *Qt5sources*\qtbase\lib\cmake\Qt5Core\Qt5CoreConfigExtrasMkspecDir.cmake.

 8. Now we are going to build Scan Tailor itself.
 On subsequent build of the same (possibly modified) version, you can start right from this step.